RUCAIBox/RecBole/docs/source/user_guide/data_intro.rst

-Data Introduction
+Data Module Introduction
 ===================

+RecBole not only implements lots of popular recommender models, but also collects and releases 28 commonly-used publiced datasets.
+You can freely download these datasets following our docs :doc:`data/dataset_download`.

-RecBole has a flexible and extensible data module.
+For extensibility and reusability, Recbole has a flexible and extensible data module.

-For extensibility and reusability, our data module designs an elegant data flow that transforms raw data into the model input.
+our data module designs an elegant data flow that transforms raw data into the model input.
 Detailed as :doc:`data/data_flow`.
 In order to characterize most forms of the input data required by different recommendation tasks, RecBole designs an input data format called :doc:`data/atomic_files`.
+All the input data should be convert into `Atomic Files` format.
 Besides, we design a data structure called :doc:`data/interaction` to provides a unified internal data representation for different recommendation algorithms.